lucasmoschen/lucasmoschen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Since September 2023, I have been studying in the M2 - Master in Mathématiques de la Modélisation program at Sorbonne University.
+Since September 2023, I have been studying in the M2 - Master in Mathématiques de la Modélisation program at Sorbonne Universit with a scholarship from [Fondation Sciences Mathématiques de Paris (FSMP)](https://www.sciencesmaths-paris.fr/en/).
 Prior to this, I successfully completed my master's program in Brazil.
 My academic journey has been characterized by an unwavering passion for science and mathematics, a commitment that continues to flourish within the esteemed Sorbonne University.